Cross-Validation with Antithetic Gaussian Randomization: Framework, contributions, and related work

 \subsection{Related work and contributions}

+The idea of employing alternative forms of randomization in cross-validation is by no means new. \cite{brown2013poisson} introduced a ``nonstandard cross-validation method'' for the Gaussian sequence model, in which a single train--test split of the form~\eqref{eq:simple-split} is used for both estimation and hyperparameter tuning.
+This construction is related to our proposal in the special case of two folds.

+Among more recent work, our proposal is closely related to the coupled bootstrap (CB) estimator introduced by \cite{oliveira2021unbiased} for normal data, which we review in the next section.
+Similar to our method, the CB estimator computes prediction error using randomized train--test data pairs; however, it employs independent Gaussian randomization variables.
+In short, our method relates to the CB method in a similar way as standard cross-validation relates to independent train--test splits using subsampled data.
+Crucially, our method preserves a property of standard cross-validation where the original data can be reconstructed by pooling the train (or test) data from all folds, which is possible due to the choice of antithetic correlation between our randomization variables.

+Another related proposal is the multi-fold data thinning (MDT) method introduced by \cite{neufeld2024data}, which also reconstructs the original data from the folds.
+However, the MDT method, like the sample-splitting based version of cross-validation, does not have the two distinct parameters of our approach that separately control bias and variance in the estimation procedure.
+Moreover, it does not incorporate the same correlation structure among the randomization variables that our approach uses.

+Finally, we point out that these existing approaches make different distributional assumptions on the data than our approach.
+Unlike the CB and MDT methods, which propose randomization schemes for normal data or, in the case of MDT, for a larger family of parametric distributions, our approach uses a single antithetic Gaussian randomization scheme that can be applied across various data types, as long as the sufficient statistic in the loss function is approximately normal.

-Our cross-validation proposal is inspired by several recently introduced randomized methods that provide alternatives to traditional sample splitting for tasks such as model validation, selective inference, and risk estimation.
-These alternatives include data-fission and data-thinning techniques by \cite{rasines2023splitting, leiner2023data, neufeld2024data, dharamshi2024generalized}, methods employing Gaussian randomization for selective inference tasks, as considered in \cite{dai2023fdr, TianTaylor2018, PanigrahiTaylor2022, huang2023selective}, and randomized methods by \cite{oliveira2021unbiased, oliveira2022unbiased, fry2023unbiased} for unbiased estimation of risk and prediction errors.
+Our cross-validation proposal fits within a broader line of recent work on randomized alternatives to traditional sample splitting, using external noise to perform statistical tasks such as model validation, selective inference, and risk estimation.
+These approaches include splitting strategies such as data fission \citep{leiner2023data} and data thinning \citep{rasines2023splitting, dharamshi2025generalized}, methods leveraging Gaussian randomization for selective inference \citep{dai2023fdr, TianTaylor2018, PanigrahiTaylor2022, huang2023selective}, and randomized procedures for unbiased estimation of risk and prediction error \citep{tian2020prediction, oliveira2021unbiased, oliveira2022unbiased, fry2023unbiased}.